Quantile Graphical Models: Prediction and Conditional Independence with Applications to Systemic Risk: Quantile Graphical Models

-Conditional independence graphs have been used to provide a visualization and insight on the dependence structure between random variables.
+Conditional independence graphs have been used to provide visualization and insight on the dependence structure between random variables.
 Each node of the graph is associated with a component of $X_V$.
-We denote the conditional independence graph as $G^I=(V,E^I)$ where $G^I$ is an undirected graph with vertex set $V$ and edge set $E$ which is represented by an adjacency matrix ($E^I_{a,b}=1$ if the edge $(a,b)\in G^I$, and $E^I_{a,b}=0$ otherwise).
+We denote the conditional independence graph as $G^I=(V,E^I)$ where $G^I$ is an undirected graph with vertex set $V$ and edge set $E^I$ which is represented by an adjacency matrix ($E^I_{a,b}=1$ if the edge $(a,b)\in G^I$, and $E^I_{a,b}=0$ otherwise).
 An edge $(a,b)$ is not contained in the graph if and only if namely $X_{b}$ and $X_{a}$ are independent conditional on all remaining variables $X_{V\backslash\{a,b\}}=\{X_{k};k\in V\backslash\{a,b\}\}$.

-\begin{remark}[Conditional Independence Under Gaussianity] In the case that $X$ is jointly normally distributed, $X_V\sim N_{d}(0,{\Sigma})$ with $\Sigma$ as the covariance matrix of $X_V$, the conditional independence structure between two components is determined by the inverse of covariance matrix, i.e. the precision matrix $\Theta=\Sigma^{-1}$.
-It follows that the nonzero elements in the precision matrix corresponds to the nonzero coefficients of the associated (high dimensional) mean regression.
+\begin{remark}[Conditional Independence Under Gaussianity] In the case that $X_V$ is jointly Gaussian distributed, $X_V\sim N(0,{\Sigma})$ with $\Sigma$ as the covariance matrix of $X_V$, the conditional independence structure between two components is determined by the inverse of the covariance matrix, i.e. the precision matrix $\Theta=\Sigma^{-1}$.
+It follows that the non-zero elements in the precision matrix corresponds to the non-zero coefficients of the associated (high dimensional) mean regression.
 The family of Gaussian distributions with this property is known as a Gauss-Markov random field with respect to the graph $G$.
-This observation has motivated a large literature \cite{Lauritzen1996} and some extension that allow transformations of Gaussian variables. \end{remark}
+This observation has motivated a large literature \cite{Lauritzen1996} and interesting extensions that allow for transformations of Gaussian variables \cite{Liu2009,Liu2012}. \end{remark}